Disability justice

 Disability justice is a social justice movement which focuses on examining disability and ableism as they relate to other forms of oppression and identity such as race, class and gender.

+Background

 It was developed in 2005 by the Disability Justice Collective, a group including Patty Berne, Mia Mingus, Stacey Milbern, Leroy F. Moore Jr., and Eli Clare.
 In disability justice, disability is not considered to be defined in "white terms, or male terms, or straight terms."
 The movement also believes that ableism makes other forms of prejudice possible and that systems of oppression are intertwined.
 The disability justice framework is being applied to a intersectional reexamination of a wide range of disability, human rights, and justice movements.